Salim Kouider-Aïssa

-Salim Kouider-Aïssa (born 22 March 1996) is a Scottish professional footballer who plays for Airdrieonians as a forward.
+Salim Kouider-Aïssa (born 22 March 1996) is a Scottish professional footballer who plays as a forward.
+In May 2023 he was convicted of sexual assault.

 Career

 Born in Glasgow, Kouider-Aïssa played youth football with Heart of Midlothian and Motherwell, and spent his early senior career with Stenhousemuir, Queen of the South and Stirling Albion.
-After a spell in Junior football with Lenzie Thistle and Kilsyth Rangers and time back in the League with Queen's Park, he signed for Livingston in July 2020 following a successful trial with the club.
+After a spell in non-league football with Lenzie Thistle and Kilsyth Rangers and time back in the League with Queen's Park, he signed for Livingston in July 2020 following a successful trial with the club.
+Prior to signing for Livingston, he worked as a scaffolder on construction sites.

 On 16 September 2020 he signed on loan for Partick Thistle for the 2020–21 season.
-However, after making just one league appearance for Thistle, Kouider-Aïssa was recalled by his parent club on 15 January 2021.
+However, after making just one league appearance for Thistle, Kouider-Aïssa was recalled by his parent club on 15 January 2021, after suffering a 'freak' injury.
 On 9 March 2021, Kouider-Aïssa returned to former club Queens Park, on loan until the end of the season.

 Kouider-Aïssa moved to Airdrieonians on 8 July 2021, but he suffered a knee ligament injury that prevented him from playing for most of the 2021–22 season.
 He was loaned to Stranraer in September 2022, and would remain there until January 2023.
+He was sacked by Airdrie in May 2023, days after he had been convicted of sexual assault.